subtopic 2.2: Energy and biomass in ecosystems

 - Explain how land and water requirements differ between plant-based food production and animal-based food production.

-Reasons for Higher Sustainable Yields at Lower Trophic Levels
+Why Sustainable Yields Are Higher at Lower Trophic Levels

 Implications for Sustainable Food Production

-Reasons for Higher Sustainable Yields at Lower Trophic Levels
+Why Sustainable Yields Are Higher at Lower Trophic Levels

 - Energy Efficiency: